stripe/veneur/ssf/README.md

 A `Metric` of `STATUS` is most like a Nagios check result.

 ## Log Samples?
-Since all fields are optional, one could leave out many fields and represent a log line in SSF by setting `timestamp`, `name` with a canonical name and `tags` for parameters.
+Since all fields are optional, one could leave out many fields and represent a log line in SSF by setting `timestamp`, `name` with a canonical name and `dimensions` for parameters.
 This is intended to be used in the future for Veneur to unify observability primitives.

 # Inspiration